abw/badger-database-js/manual/tutorial.md

 });
 ```

-The key/value pairs in object passed as the only argument identify the rows
+The object passed as the only argument identifies the rows that you want to delete.
-that you want to delete.
-You can omit this if you want to delete all rows
+You can omit this if you want to delete all rows in the table.
-in the table.
 Naturally, you should use this method with caution.

 The SQL generated will look something like this: